Long Story Short: Omitted Variable Bias in Causal Machine Learning

 Then the OVB for the partially linear model of equations~(\ref{eq:PLM1})~-~(\ref{eq:PLM2}) is given by

 that is, it is the covariance between the regression error and the RR error.
 Furthermore, the squared bias can be bounded as

 where

 The bound $B^2$ is the product of additional variations that omitted confounders generate in the regression function and in the RR.
-This bound is sharp for the adversarial confounding that maximizes $\rho^2$ to $1$ over choices of $\alpha$ and $g$, holding $\Ep (\alpha- \alpha_s)^2$ and $\Ep(g- g_s)^2 \leq \Ep(Y-g_s)^2$ fixed, provided that the observed distribution of $(Y,D,X)$ places no further constraints on the problem. \end{Theorem}
+This bound is sharp in the sense that maximizing $\rho^2$ over $\alpha$ and $g$, subject to fixing $B^2$ and $\Ep(g- g_s)^2 \leq \Ep(Y-g_s)^2$, gives value 1. \end{Theorem}

-This result for partially linear regression models is new, and generalizes results for classical linear regression models.
-Moreover, the theorem naturally generalizes for completely nonseparable regression models, as we show in Section~\ref{sec:general}.

-Note that the bound $B^2$ is the maximum amount of squared bias generated by confounding; the actual bias is amortized by the correlation $\rho$.
-For a given value of $B$, adversarial confounding would select this correlation to maximize the bias, by setting $\rho^2=1$, while amicable confounding would minimize the bias, and set $\rho^2 =0$.
-In principle $\rho^2$ could be set to various values less than 1 (say, $ \rho^2 = .5$) when confounding is assumed to be ``natural'' rather than adversarial.\footnote{For instance, suppose that nature chooses $\rho^2 \sim U(0,1)$.
-This yields an expected value for $\rho^2$ of .5.
-Remark \ref{remark:natural confounding} shows, however, that there is no natural way to set the level of natural confounding.} Here we focus on the case in which the researcher has no knowledge of the functional form of the CEFs in order to limit $\rho$, and accordingly, interpret the bound $B^2$ as resulting from the presence of adversarial confounding.
+This result for partially linear models is new and it naturally generalizes the traditional OVB formula for linear models.
+It is worth noting that the proof of Theorem~\ref{Thm:PLM} does not rely on the assumption that the long regression is partially linear, even though this assumption was made for expository purposes.
+In general, if we define both $g$ and $g_s$ to be projections of $Y$ onto the space of functions that are partially linear on $D$, the results of the theorem still hold.